zFlux/Algorithms/README.md

 Running Instructions:

 1. Ensure you have the Ruby interpreter installed and available
-2. Run the ruby the find_median.rb ruby script ( in linux: "./find_median.rb" )
+2. Run the find_median.rb ruby script ( in linux: "./find_median.rb" )